-The diagnosis of heart failure is made largely on a patient's symptoms and a physical exam.
+The diagnosis of heart failure is made largely on a person's symptoms and a physical exam.
 However, there are many tests that can help give more information about the condition.

 An echocardiogram (Echo) is a test that uses sound waves to create a moving picture of the heart.
 The picture is much more detailed than a plain x-ray image.

-This test helps your doctor learn more about how well your heart contracts and relaxes.
+This test helps your health care provider learn more about how well your heart contracts and relaxes.
 It also provides information about the size of your heart and how well the heart valves are working.

 An echocardiogram is the best test to:

 - Identify which type of heart failure (systolic versus diastolic, valvular)

 - Monitor your heart failure and guide your treatment

 Heart failure can be diagnosed if the echocardiogram shows that the pumping function of the heart is too low.
 This is called an ejection fraction.
 A normal ejection fraction is around 55 to 65%.

 If only some parts of the heart are not working correctly, it may mean that there is a blockage in the artery of the heart that delivers blood to that area.

 Other Imaging Tests